Bnoure/Bnoure/README.md

 Added the `Mon 11 Sept 2023`

-Last update on Wed Oct 16 2024
+Last update on Thu Oct 17 2024

-**77 day before 2025 ⏱**
+**76 day before 2025 ⏱**

-🤖 This README.md is updated with love, by Gabot ❤️
+🤖 This README.md is updated with horror, by Gabot ❤️